druths/comp598-2021/hw2/README.md

 In this directory, you'll find another folder, `submission_template`.
 **ALL YOUR ANSWERS** must be inside the `submission_template` folder.

-Note that HW2 has a mandatory `.sh` file and a `.txt` file.
+Note that HW2 has a mandatory `.txt` file.
 They should be inside `submission_template` directly.
 Like this:

 ```
 submission_template
-├── stats.sh
 ├── ip_address.txt
 ├── other folders are optional in this assignment
 ```

-These files should be added by you at the root of `submission_template`.
+This file should be added by you at the root of `submission_template`.

 ## Your code

 If you want to add a data file to test your script, add it under the `data` folder.
 This is optional.
-DO not add any Apache files in your submission.
+Do not add any Apache files in your submission.

 ## Setting up the project